ajschumacher/gadsdc/01-workflow/README.md

 Optional:

-* Read this paper.
-It was one of the best from [KDD](http://www.kdd.org/) 2013. "[Amplifying the Voice of Youth in Africa via Text Analytics](http://www.prem-melville.com/publications/unicef-kdd2013.pdf)" You don't have to follow everything in the paper, but it does give a nice overview of a complete "data science" process, including data architecture, modeling, evaluation, and application.
+* Read this paper: "[Amplifying the Voice of Youth in Africa via Text Analytics](http://www.prem-melville.com/publications/unicef-kdd2013.pdf)" (It was one of the best from [KDD](http://www.kdd.org/) 2013.)
+You don't have to follow everything in the paper; it gives a nice overview of a complete "data science" process, including data architecture, modeling, evaluation, and application.

 ### Questions